Emergency or contingency planning

 What is emergency planning?

 Emergencies can happen at any time.
 Most can be dealt with by what we normally see as "the emergency services" - Police, Fire and Rescue and Ambulance.
 But some emergencies are so large or so long-running that they affect whole communities.
-Think of the floods of 2007 - some people still haven't been able to go back to their homes.
+Think of the recent floods, some people still haven't been able to go back to their homes.
 But floods are not the only cause of emergencies - industrial accidents, animal diseases and major public protests have all affected large numbers of people across the country in the past few years.

 Thankfully these major emergencies are very rare but it is important that we are all as well prepared as we can be.
 The Council's emergency planning service work hard to make sure that the disruption caused to residents would be kept to a minimum if the worst ever happened.
 Some of our main roles would be: